BarlowR/biodiversity/README.md

 Hughes, Terry P., et al. "Climate change, human impacts, and the resilience of coral reefs." science 301.5635 (2003): 929-933.

-https://science.sciencemag.org/content/301/5635/958
-https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2664.13051
+The diversity, frequency, and scale of human impacts on coral reefs are increasing to the extent that reefs are threatened globally.
+Projected increases in carbon dioxide and temperature over the next 50 years exceed the conditions under which coral reefs have flourished over the past half-million years.
+However, reefs will change rather than disappear entirely, with some species already showing far greater tolerance to climate change and coral bleaching than others.
+International integration of management strategies that support reef resilience need to be vigorously implemented, and complemented by strong policy decisions to reduce the rate of global warming. https://science.sciencemag.org/content/301/5635/958 https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2664.13051